ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/jo-malone-distinctive-duo.markdown

   \ Combining with Jo Malone.</p>"
 entry-title: "Win Jo Malone Distinctive Duo"
 entry-content: "Enter the draw to win the magical Distinctive Duo from Jo Malone by\
-  \ completing the form below before 23:59 on 20th of September 2018."
+  \ completing the form below before 23:59 on 7th of November 2018."
 has-winner: false
 prize-description: "Jo Malone Distinctive Duo"
 special-conditions: "Multiple entries are allowed up to one every day."